-- (i) The S-EID is offered to family members 18 years and older currently participating in the Jobs Plus Program. - (ii) To continue receiving the benefit, residents must comply with public housing lease terms and Jobs Plus program requirements, including a SAHA-referred financial literacy course. - (ii) To qualify, the family must experience an increase in annual income that is the result of one of the events of 6.1.E(1)(a)(i)(A) (C) above.
+- (i) The FSS Program is offered to family members 18 years and older currently participating in the Family Self-Sufficiency (FSS) Program. - (ii) To continue receiving the benefit, residents must comply with public housing lease terms and FSS program requirements, including a SAHA-referred financial literacy course. - (iii) To qualify, the family must experience an increase in annual income that is the result of one of the events of 6.1.E(1)(a)(i)(A) (C) above.